 As a new anime viewer, it is fairly difficult to understand and dive into animes.
 In fact, it is much harder than other entertainment medium.
 So what are the possible reasons behind this dilemma of choosing your first anime?

-- 5 Reasons Why Newbies Should Definitely Start With Death Note.
+- 5 Reasons Why Death Note is so Good

 Why is it So Difficult to Select Your First Anime?